Douglas Shearer: Early life and career

 Shearer was born in Westmount, Quebec, to a prominent family that fell on hard times after his father's business failed, which ultimately led to his parents' separation.
 Douglas remained with his father Andrew in Montreal while his two younger sisters, Norma Shearer (the Metro-Goldwyn-Mayer star) and Athole Shearer (also a Hollywood actress and one-time wife of director Howard Hawks), moved to the United States—to New York City—with their mother, Edith.

 Unable to afford a university education, Douglas Shearer left school and began working in a variety of jobs.
 In 1924, he traveled to Hollywood, California, to visit his mother and sisters, who had moved there a few years earlier.
 He decided to remain there too, finding a job at Metro-Goldwyn-Mayer, where Norma was already under contract.

 At MGM, working as an assistant in the studio's camera department, he pursued an interest in adding sound to film.
 That interest led to a career that spanned more than four decades in motion pictures.
 "What I knew about sound you could have put in a nutshell," he said.
 "Overnight I became the one-man sound department.
 They ordered me to do the job; they didn't give it to me.
 And probably they wouldn't have given it to me except that they were desperate."

 Douglas became a significant inventor and innovator in sound technology, with one of his many contributions being a system he developed that eliminated unwanted background noise.
 Over his long career, Shearer was nominated twenty-one times for Academy Awards, winning seven Oscars for Sound and Special Effects.
-He is credited as recording director in most of the films that MGM produced between 1930 and 1953.
+As the department head, he is credited as recording director in most of the films that MGM produced between 1930 and 1953, although others often performed the work.

 Shearer was appointed the studio's director of technical research in 1955; and by the time he retired in 1968 Shearer had won an additional seven Scientific or Technical Academy Awards.
 In summing up his career, The Film Encyclopedia by Ephraim Katz (2001) states that "during his more than 40 years with MGM he contributed more than any other man in Hollywood to the perfection of motion picture sound."